Updated: Feb 5

 Strategic Use of Barn and Fencing - Katie S.:

 Aspen is an adult male Maremma who used to be impatient and a bit competitive at feeding time.
-He likes his dinner, and would eat quickly so that he could then go and eat his partner's dinner as well if he was lucky.
+He likes his dinner and would eat quickly so that he could then go and eat his partner's dinner as well if he was lucky.
 Over the past few weeks, Katie S. has been working with an assortment of pups, as well as adult Aspen, to teach calm behavior around feeding.

-I have written about this training journey before regarding these two 2021 buyers of our pups; blog links are included below.
+I have written about this training journey before regarding these two 2021 buyers of my pups; blog links are included below.
 Both the Katies were novice handlers when they brought the first LGDs into their lives in 2021, but they sure aren't now!
 My goodness, they are trainers now!

 Below is an update Katie S. shared with me a couple of days ago:

 "Here's a cute update about the boys at feeding time :) Aspen now sits at his bowl and waits for food reinforcers.
 I didn't know it was called duration training!
 I guess the duration started to get so long that he'd rather sit and wait.
 So sweet!
 And then the other day, he just went ahead and laid down to wait.....such a change from where we started!"

 Katie mentions "duration training" here because, in the last blog, I wrote about her training journey with her boys, and I identified it as such.
 Using shaping, Katie created the calm behavior you see in these photos.